unspoken01/unspoken01/README.md

 - 👋 Hi, I’m @unspoken01
-- 👀 I’m interested in coding/ programming
+- 👀 I’m interested in coding and learning how to be a more effective programmer.
 - 🌱 I’m currently learning basic coding and ethical hacking.
 - 💞️ I’m looking to collaborate on no current projects.
 - 📫 How to reach me: 2546longemails@gmail.com